 We are also part of the Anglican Communion, a global community of 74 million persons in 38 provinces throughout the world, headed by the Archbishop of Canterbury, currently the Most Rev. Justin Welby.
 While the Archbishop has no authority over The Episcopal Church, we share historical and theological ties.
 Recognizing the cultural diversity that is our gift in South Central Texas, our members are diverse and our worship is increasingly reflective of our bicultural communities.

 Each diocese, or geographic region of The Episcopal Church, functions under a bishop, currently the Rt.
-Rev. David M. Reed, who has jurisdiction over the entire diocese.
+Rev. Dr. David G. Reed, who has jurisdiction over the entire diocese.

 In West Texas, our 87 congregations include parishes, missions, and church plants ranging in size from 40 members to 2,000 members.
 Parishes are churches able to support a priest financially, who is known as the rector and called to serve by the church in collaboration with the diocese.
 Some mission churches are led by a priest, known as the vicar and appointed by the Bishop, and other missions are guided by dedicated lay leaders within the congregation, with the support of freelance priests and the diocese.
 All congregations, big or small, are the heart of the diocesan identity and mission.

 The business of the diocese is conducted by the annual Diocesan Council, with representatives from every congregation participating in legislative and corporate matters as well as fellowship and worship.